Michelle McMahon works as an actor, director, theatre maker and voice artist.

-Recent collaborations in theatre include: co-director and co-maker on HOW WE SAVE THE WORLD (a decision-making adventure through key moments in the Earth’s history); director on THE MOON UNDER WATER (a live literature show written and performed by poet Andrew James Brown); co-director and co-maker on ACT DONT ACT; co-director and co-maker on YOUR CONNECTION IS NOT PRIVATE (Coney for Free Word Centre and Camden People's Theatre); creative and performer on INHABITANCE (written by Peter Dunne, based on an original idea created together with Peter, Project Arts Centre, Dublin).
-She co-created, co-directed and performed in REPLY TO PO BOX 49, a promenade theatrical experience exploring how we've advertised for love through the decades.
+Recent collaborations in theatre include: co-director and co-maker on HOW WE SAVE THE WORLD (a decision-making adventure through key moments in the Earth’s history); director on THE MOON UNDER WATER (a live literature show by poet Andrew James Brown); co-director and co-maker on YOUR CONNECTION IS NOT PRIVATE (Coney for Free Word Centre and Camden People's Theatre); creative and performer on INHABITANCE (by Peter Dunne, based on an original idea created with Peter, Project Arts Centre, Dublin).
+She co-created, co-directed and performed in REPLY TO PO BOX 49, exploring how we've advertised for love through the decades.
 For the 2016 Bram Stoker Festival, she wrote, directed and performed in the sell out production NIGHTMARE PLANTS created for the Victorian glasshouses at The National Botanic Gardens of Ireland.

-Drawing on a research-led practice, she designs and directs workshops and experiences to explore, gather insight and solve problems in a creative way.
-A Dublin Culture Connect's 'Engage the City' artist, she recently worked with The Theatrical Cavaliers to understand the nature of a community built around cricket and play.
+Drawing on a research-led practice, she also designs and facilitates workshops and experiences to explore, gather insight and solve problems in a creative way.
+As a 2017 Dublin Culture Connect's 'Engage the City' artist, she worked with The Theatrical Cavaliers to explore a community built around cricket and play.

-Michelle is a lab tutor with The Children’s Literacy Charity and has worked as a writing tutor and workshop leader with Fighting Words, an Irish charity working with children and young adults to mentor their creative writing.
+Michelle is a tutor with The Children’s Literacy Charity and has worked as a writing tutor and workshop leader with Fighting Words, an Irish charity working with children and young adults to mentor creative writing.
 She has led workshops on making interactive theatre at Royal Central School of Speech and Drama and at The Almeida Theatre and is a fellow of The Royal Society of Arts.